dback-repo/dback/README.md

-Dback is observe and backup all the mounts by pattern.<br>
+Dback is observe and backup docker mounts by pattern.<br>
-By default, dback is also stop/start containers during backup, for prevent data corruption.
+By default, it also stop/start containers during backup, for prevent data corruption.

 # The main use case
 There is an instance with some important dockerized apps like Jenkins, GitLab, Vault, etc...
 - Somebody wants to add an extra dockerized application, and he won't setup backup for the app